sktime/enhancement-proposals/steps/26_predict_pipeline_for_ptf_v2/step.md

     mode : str
         The prediction mode.
 Determines how the raw model output is processed.
-        Should be one of "prediction", "quantiles", or "raw". return_index : bool
+        Should be one of "prediction", "quantiles", or "raw". return_info : Optional[List[str]], default=None
+        A list specifying which additional information to return alongside predictions.
+Valid entries:

-        If `True`, returns the group and time indices for each prediction. return_decoder_lengths : bool
+            - "index" : Return the group and time indices for each prediction.
-        If `True`, returns the lengths of the decoder sequence for each prediction. return_y : bool
+            - "x" : Return the full input dictionary (`x`) for each prediction.
-        If `True`, returns the actual target values (`y`) corresponding to the predictions.
+            - "y" : Return the actual target values (`y`) corresponding to predictions.
-    return_x : bool
+            - "decoder_lengths" : Return the lengths of the decoder sequence.

-        If `True`, returns the full input dictionary (`x`) for each prediction. write_interval : str, default="batch"
+        If None or empty, only predictions are returned. write_interval : str, default="batch"
         When to perform the collection step.
     output_dir : Optional[str]